Dean Bouzanis

-Dean Anthony Bouzanis (born 2 October 1990) is an Australian professional footballer who plays as a goalkeeper for EFL Championship side Reading.
+Dean Anthony Bouzanis (born 2 October 1990) is an Australian professional soccer player who plays as a goalkeeper for Brisbane Roar.

 He played junior football in Australia before joining English side Liverpool, appearing for the Academy between 2007 and 2009, and also for the reserves side.
 After a loan move to Accrington Stanley he joined Oldham Athletic, before brief stays at Aris FC and Carlisle United.
 In 2014, he returned to Australia to play for the Wanderers in the A-League.

-He has been capped by both Australia and Greece at youth level.
+He has been capped by both Australia and Greece at youth international level.

 Club career

 Early career

 Born in Sydney, New South Wales, Bouzanis was raised in Australia to Greek parents, and attended De La Salle College in Cronulla.
 His talents were first seen at his local soccer club, Lilli Pilli FC, whilst playing in the Under 6's, before moving to Carrs Park FC, alongside close friend Nikolas Tsattalios.
 Bouzanis then went on to play in the NSW State League for St George Saints at 14 before joining the NSW Institute of Sport.